Top 10 Must-See Landmarks in Bali

 Pura Tanah Lot: The Sea Temple

 One of the most photographed landmarks in Bali, Pura Tanah Lot, sits majestically on a rock formation surrounded by the sea.
 As the waves crash against the temple, you can’t help but be mesmerized by its beauty.
 Visiting Tanah Lot during sunset is a must.
 The sky paints the horizon with vibrant hues, creating a magical atmosphere.
-You’ll find many tourists and locals alike, all captivated by the temple’s enchanting presence.
+You’ll find many tourists and locals, all captivated by the temple’s enchanting presence.
 Don’t forget to check the tide times before you visit, as the temple can be inaccessible during high tide.

 Uluwatu Temple: Perched on a Cliff

-Uluwatu Temple, perched on a steep cliff 70 meters above the Indian Ocean, offers breathtaking views and dramatic seascapes.
-This temple is another of Bali’s iconic landmarks, famous for its unique location and nightly Kecak dance performances.
+Uluwatu Temple, perched on a cliff 70 meters above the Indian Ocean, offers breathtaking views and dramatic seascapes.
+This temple is another one of Bali’s iconic landmarks, and it is famous for its unique location and nightly Kecak dance performances.
 As you walk through the temple grounds, you’ll encounter playful monkeys.
 Keep a close eye on your belongings, as these cheeky creatures are known for their thievery.
 The Kecak dance, performed at sunset, is a cultural highlight.
 The chanting of the performers, the setting sun, and the backdrop of the ocean create an unforgettable experience.

 Besakih Temple: The Mother Temple

 Nestled on the slopes of Mount Agung, Besakih Temple, known as the Mother Temple, is the largest and holiest temple complex in Bali.
 This sprawling complex consists of 23 separate temples, with the main temple, Pura Penataran Agung, at its center.
 The temple complex is a marvel of Balinese architecture, with its intricate stone carvings and tiered pagodas.
 Visiting Besakih gives you a deeper understanding of the island’s spiritual heart.
 Join a guided tour to learn about the significance of each temple and the rituals performed here.
-The panoramic views from the temple grounds are spectacular, making the journey to this highland sanctuary well worth it.
+The spectacular panoramic views from the temple grounds make the journey to this highland sanctuary well worth it.

 Goa Gajah: The Elephant Cave